tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 ```

 ## Parting words
 Aaaand that's all!
-This post wasn't as *len*gthy as I thought it would be; I hope this was to you as interesting as it has been for me!
+This post wasn't as *len*gthy as I thought it would be; I hope this was to you as well.

 I've got little experience with the inner workings of the Go compiler, so some things may be amiss.
 Also, many things are subject to change in the very near future, especially with generics and the new type system coming in the next couple of Go versions, but at least I hope I've provided a way that you can use to start digging around for yourself.

 In any case, please don't hesitate to reach out for comments, suggestions, ideas for new posts or simply talk about Go!

 Until next time, bye!

 <!--